danielhoogerwerf/discogs-wantlist-marketplace-app/README.md

 > Requirements: Python 3.x (written on 3.7), requests and xmltodict libraries.

-Some parameters within the app require configuration within your discogs.com profile, and you should adjust the User Agent string as well.
+Some parameters in the app require configuration within your discogs.com profile, and you should adjust the User Agent strings as well.
 For more information about this, I would highly recommend visiting https://www.discogs.com/developers.